 First Assault Wave at Saidor, New Guinea

-M-10 Motor Carriage Mounting 3-inch Gun
+M-10 Motor Carriage Mounting 3-in Gun

 Sign at the Bougainville Navy Yard